syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 ### Free Text Annotation

-Free text annotation enables you to display text directly on the page.
+Free text annotation enables you to display the text directly on the page.
 When you want to add a comment directly without placing it on a pop-up window, FreeTextAnnotation can be used.

-The following code snippet explains how to add a free text annotation in the PDF document.
+The following code example explains how to add a free text annotation in the PDF document.

 {% highlight c# %}
 [C#]

-//Create a new pdf document
+//Creates a new pdf document

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create PDF free text annotation
+//Creates PDF free text annotation

 PdfFreeTextAnnotation freeText = new PdfFreeTextAnnotation(new RectangleF(50, 100, 100, 50));

-//set properties to the annotation
+//Sets properties to the annotation

 freeText.MarkupText = "Free Text with Callouts";